9th Thomas Ashworth Symposium 2-3 November 2023 MELBOURNE AUSTRALIA

-The aim of the Symposium is to enrich our understanding of the clinical application of liquid biopsy to advance precision oncology and improve patient outcome, as well as provide critical insights into the metastatic process and application of liquid biopsy in different contexts..
-An exciting line up of invited international speakers who are leaders in the field, along with invited national speakers from across Australia, will be showcasing their liquid biopsy research.
+The aim of the Symposium is to enrich our understanding of the clinical application of liquid biopsy to advance precision oncology and improve patient outcome, as well as provide critical insights into the metastatic process and application of liquid biopsy in different contexts.
+An exciting line up of invited keynote speakers who are leaders in the field, along with invited national speakers from across Australia, will be showcasing their liquid biopsy research.

 Topics that will be explored include circulating tumour cells, exosomes, methylated ctDNA, assay development, early detection, integration of liquid biopsy into clinical trials and precision oncology, treatment selection and monitoring as well as drug resistance monitoring.
-The health economics of liquid biopsy will be presented, along with discussion on the regulatory landscape.

 Who should attend?

 The organising committee maintains a philosophy of keeping registration costs as low as possible to encourage attendance and this is only possible due to the generous support of our sponsors.
 So please ensure to visit the exhibitor tables and check out their latest product offerings.

 We look forward to seeing you at the Symposium in October.

 Associate Professor Kevin Spring Convenor, 8th Thomas Ashworth CTC & Liquid Biopsy Symposium

 Professor Shyamala Maheswaran, PhD Massachusetts General Hospital Cancer Center, Harvard University , Boston, USA

 A/Professor Jeanne Tie,MBChB, FRACP, MD Peter MacCallum Cancer Centre, Melbourne, Australia